Motor Groups

 Groups: How They Work

 Spikemark makes it look easy, but there’s a lot happening under the hood to keep things moving - and stopping!
+If you understand how groups work internally, you can confidently anticipate how the system will react when using groups.

 Groups: Not Every Stagehand can be Grouped together